mangosgk/ImgGradient/README.md

-ImgGradient
+ImgGradient {#mainpage}
 ===========

 Simple pixel sorting program.
+English version of this document is not available.
+However, the comments in the source code are in english.

 ## Apa ini?